ParvinR/portfolio/README.md

    My strongest languages are C++, Java, and Python.
 I also work with JavaScript, React, SQL, and HTML/CSS.
 On the research side I have experience with Bayesian Optimization, Gaussian Processes, and machine learning tools like scikit-optimize, GPyOpt, NumPy, Pandas, and Matplotlib.
 For tools and environment I use Git, VS Code, Eclipse, PowerShell, AWS, and MySQL.

 5. **What projects or work will you showcase?**
-   Three projects: my Bayesian Optimization research from Queens College, a Java-based Diabetes Predictor I helped build with a team, and a React tool I built for structured multi-AI collaboration between Claude and ChatGPT.
+   Three projects: my Bayesian Optimization research from Queens College, a Java-based Diabetes Predictor I helped build with a team, and a React tool I built for structured multi AI collaboration between Claude and ChatGPT.

 6. **How will you describe yourself in a short professional bio?**
    I am a Computer Science senior at Queens College with hands-on research experience, a background in embedded systems and machine learning, and a long-term career path toward defense and aerospace engineering.
-After graduation I plan to join the Air National Guard and eventually pursue an embedded systems role at Lockheed Martin, while working toward an online MS in Electrical Engineering at the University of Colorado.
+After graduation I plan to join the Air National Guard and eventually pursue an embedded systems role at a defense or aerospace company, while working toward an online MS in Electrical Engineering.

 7. **What pages will your site include?**
    Home, About, Projects, Resume, and Contact.